-- Verification that all portions of the Missouri General Education Assessment (MoGEA) have been passed in three attempts or less.
+- Verification of a qualifying ACT Composite score of 22 or verification that all portions of the Missouri General Education Assessment (MoGEA) have been passed in three attempts or less.
 Teacher candidates must seek written permission from the teacher education committee prior to registering for a fourth attempt.
 (Graduate students seeking certification are not required to take the MoGEA.)

 - Favorable recommendation from field experience cooperating teacher completed in HLGU’s Field Experience I or II (Dispositions Assessment: Early Clinical Placement form).
 Students transferring credit for Field Experience I or II must supply a favorable recommendation from a previous field experience’s cooperating teacher to the Teacher Education Division.

 - The teacher education program requires a grade of C or higher for all professional education and content area courses.
 Additionally, students must earn a grade of C or higher for the following general education courses: College Algebra, English Composition I, English Composition II, and Introduction to Speech Communication.

 - GPAs will be verified by checking the student’s official transcript.

 - Teacher candidates transferring from another institution are responsible for providing the required MoGEA documentation.

 - Candidates may be requested to appear personally before the teacher education committee during the tentative admission period for any reason the committee deems necessary.